roaming97/Lavender/README.md

 # Lavender

-The backend for my [website](https://roaming97.com).
-It serves as a quick gateway to an image server I have while being flexible and letting me automate tasks without having to hop back into the Linux server and change things manually.
+The API for my [website](https://roaming97.com).
+It serves as a quick gateway to a file server while being flexible and letting me automate tasks without having to hop back into it and change things manually.

-Lavender is written 100% in **[Rust](https://www.rust-lang.org/)** using the [Rocket](https://rocket.rs/) web framework, which is very reminiscent of Flask for Python.
+Lavender is written 100% in **[Rust](https://www.rust-lang.org/)** using the [axum](https://github.com/tokio-rs/axum) web framework, which is very modular and is the main framework supported by [Shuttle](https://shuttle.rs), a Rust deployment tool similar to Vercel.

 ## Features
 * Get any image from a specified directory on the server as a Base64 encoded string, useful for a constantly changing gallery of media.
-Static and often requested images stay at the frontend of course.
+Less frequently modified images stay at the frontend of course.

-* Get a determined amount of the latest images (sorted by date modified) that are in the media directory.
+* Get a determinate amount of the latest images (sorted by date modified) that are in the media directory.
+Might change this so simply sort by name later on.

 * Get the total amount of files in the media directory recursively.

 * Configurable settings in a [`lavender.toml`](./lavender.toml) file, such as the specified directory where to look for media, file extension settings, and more to be added.

 * A helper route that optimizes all of the images from a specified directory, it only works when providing the right API key though.
-(This has to be configured by adding a `LAVENDER_API_HASH` environment variable when running the program or to the system's environment variables.)
+This has to be configured by adding a `LAVENDER_API_HASH` environment variable when running the program or to the system's environment variables.